Why Some Destinations Feel Harder to Plan Than Others

 For me, Egypt only became real when someone else expressed interest in going.
 The same thing happened with a trip to Malaysia, which came together because a friend was already living there.

-On a couple of recent trips, I also used fully guided services, not just day tours, but structured itineraries across multiple days.
-I used them in Cusco and Egypt, and I wouldn’t change that decision.
+On a couple of recent trips, I used fully guided services, not just day tours, but structured itineraries across multiple days.
+I did this in both Cusco and Egypt, and I wouldn’t change that decision.
+If you’re curious why, you can read more in I’m So Glad We Let a Local Agency Handle Machu Picchu.

-They took care of a lot of the logistical and technical decisions that would have otherwise added stress to the trip.
+Those tours handled many of the logistical and technical decisions that would have otherwise added unnecessary stress to the trip.

-It’s also easy to look at full-time travel creators and assume most trips are fully DIY.
-And while that can be true for some, what often gets missed is the flexibility behind it.
-Many of them are traveling slower, staying in one place for weeks or months at a time, which naturally makes independent planning easier.
+It’s also easy to look at full-time travel creators and assume most trips are completely DIY.
+But what often gets overlooked is the flexibility behind that style of travel.
+Many of them are staying in one place for weeks or months at a time, naturally making independent planning much easier.

 Most real trips don’t look like that.

-Travelling isn’t one-size-fits-all.
+Travel isn’t one-size-fits-all.
 There are fully DIY trips, guided itineraries, cruises, structured tours, and everything in between.
-Most trips fall somewhere along that spectrum.

 Because I’ve realized something over time: